OliverKlukas/book_finder/README.md

 **WIP - do not publish before submission**

 Hi there :wave:!
 This is my book finder implementation for the assessment challenge by Digital Product School.
-I chose a Flutter-based application with a Firebase backend with deployment to the Firebase cloud.
+I chose a responsive Flutter-based application with a Firebase backend with deployment to the Firebase cloud.
 Fully working prototypes including frontend & backend for Android, iOS and web as seen below.
 You may find the deployed web version at: TODO.
 Enjoy :closed_book:!

 ## Full product at a glance
 | Android | iOS | Web app |